Alaanor/CanetisRadar2/README.md

 ## Conclusion

-There were some progress compared the first version, however, I now notice that use the **volume metric** is **not a good solution**.
-I was able to find the direction of a far fight in apex after a solid 3-4 solid seconds.
+There were some progress compared the first version, however, I now notice that the use of the **volume metric** is **not a good solution**.
+I was able to find the direction of a far fight in apex after a solid 3-4 seconds.
 This is a first step and I'm happy with this one.
-But this require to first notice the clue, stop my character (so it doesn't make any noise anymore) and clearly see on the bar where the direction is.
+But this require to first notice the cue, stop my character (so it doesn't make any noise anymore) and clearly see on the bar where the direction is.

-In close range it very hard/almost impossible to notice where the shoot was and not in fast manner.
+In close range it is very hard/almost impossible to notice where the shoot is from and not in a fast manner.

 ## Licence